Skip to main content

 • Continued Flexible Fridays year-round to allow employees time to refresh and balance work/life commitments.

 • DHI budgets for professional development training across functional groups and individuals each year.
-Professional development could include attending an online class to learn a new skillset, attending a conference or finding opportunities within the organization to grow skillsets with the end goal to put learnings into practice at DHI.
+Professional development may include attending an online class to learn a new skillset, attending a conference or finding opportunities within the organization to grow skillsets with the end goal to put learnings into practice at DHI.

 • Additionally, DHI has a tuition reimbursement program designed to provide employees with financial assistance in continuing their education.